Manage Orphan groups in ease with Group Ownership Governance Policy

 How to Find Office 365 Groups Without Owner?

-In order to manage the ownerless teams, you have to find Office 365 Groups with no owner and assign a new owner to an orphaned groups/teams after the owner account gets deleted or disabled.
+In order to manage the ownerless teams, you have to find all M365 Groups without owners and assign a new owner to an orphaned groups/teams after the owner account gets deleted or disabled.
 But this will consume the admins’ time because admins have to constantly watch out for an ownerless group/teams.

 Hereafter, this will not be the case anymore.
 Admins won’t have to deal with manual steps anymore.
 Recently, Microsoft released a long-awaited feature for admins.
 A new Group Ownership Governance Policy is now officially available in Office 365.